Writing for the average person

 Guardian readers have an average reading age of 14.
 Sun readers have an average reading age of 8.

 So, you can see the importance of keeping it simple.

-Technical copy refers to any copy that is specific to a certain industry or discipline.
+Technical copy is any copy that’s specific to a certain industry or discipline.